Apionichthys nattereri

 Apionichthys nattereri is a species of sole in the family Achiridae.
 It was described by Franz Steindachner in 1876, originally under the genus Solea.
 It inhabits the Amazon River.
 It reaches a maximum standard length of 23.4 cm.

 Due to a lack of known major threats to the species, A. nattereri is currently ranked as Least Concern by the IUCN redlist.

+Etymology

+The fish is named for Johann Natterer.